sirasa1999/TicTacToe-game/README.md

 # TicTacToe-game

-Create a 2-player tictactoe game with python.
-The game should be command-line based, ani user sanga coordinates magnu paryo.
+2-player tictactoe game with python.
+The game should be command-line based, and ask user input in the form of co-ordinates.
 Then the game should check for wins from rows, columns and diagonals.

 Example:
 (GAME START)